conorbmurphy/galvanizereference/README.md

 The court of law worries about type I error while in medicine we worry about type II error.
 Tech generally worries about Type I error (especially in A/B testing) since we don't want a worse product.
 The **power** of a test is the probability of rejecting the null hypothesis given that it is false.
 If you want a smaller type II error, you're going to get it at the expense of a larger type I error.
 Power is the complement of beta.

 Use a **T test** when sigma is unknown and n < 30.
 If you're not sure, just use a T test.
 Scipy assumes that you're talking about a population.
-You must set ddof = 1 for a sample.
-A **Z test** is used for estimating a proportion.  **Welch's T Test** can be used when the variance is not equal (if unsure, set equal_var = False since it will only have a nominal effect on the result).
+You must set `ddof=1` for a sample.
+A **Z test** is used for estimating a proportion.  **Welch's T Test** can be used when the variance is not equal (if unsure, set `equal_var=False` since it will only have a nominal effect on the result).

 The **Bonferroni Correction** reduces the alpha value we use based upon the test that we're correcting.
 We divide alpha by the number of tests.
 It is a conservative estimate.